LAST UPDATED: 6/12/26 – Amalfi Coast Visitor Guide

 The Amalfi Coast is such a large and beautiful area that it is really difficult to fully explore unless you dedicate at least a week’s worth of time to your trip.
 Depending on what else you have on your itinerary during your trip to Italy, this may not be a possibility.

-If you are planning on spending some time along the Amalfi Coast during your trip to Italy and would like some suggestions on which places and things to prioritize while putting together your itinerary, I have included a list of my top things to see and do along the Amalfi Coast in my Amalfi Coast Visitor guide for you to review below.
+If you are planning on spending some time along the Amalfi Coast during your trip to Italy and would like some suggestions on which places and things to prioritize while putting together your itinerary, I have included a list of my top things to see and do along the Amalfi Coast in my Amalfi Coast Visitor Guide for you to review below.

 Sorrento